tc39/proposal-module-expressions/README.md

 }
 ```

-However, it is unclear whether this will actually be a common pattern, as it not only requires the module to have exactly one function, but also that it does not need any static imports.
-If the MVP of Module Blocks sees adoption and this becomes a frequently recurring pattern, a module shorthand seems like a good idea.
+It is unclear whether this will actually be a common pattern, as it not only requires the module to have exactly one function, but also that it does not need any static imports.
+For now we plan to leave the MVP without such a shorthand and observe what kind of usage patterns emerge.
+If import-free single-function modules become a frequently recurring pattern, a module shorthand seems like a good idea to add.

 ### Can Module Blocks help with bundling?